-This talented artist from the west coast of Sweden makes wool dolls of characters from fictional tv-series such as Doctor Who and Outlanders, from rock bands like Kiss, The Beatles and Twister sisters, which she calls Rock ‘n’ Wool (love it!!!), and if you would like to have your own personalised doll, she can make it for you, how amazing is that?
+This talented artist from the west coast of Sweden makes wool dolls of characters from fictional TV-series such as Doctor Who and Outlanders, from rock bands like Kiss, The Beatles and Twister sisters, which she calls Rock ‘n’ Wool (love it!!!), and if you would like to have your own personalized doll, she can make it for you, how amazing is that?

 Needle felting technique dates back over thousands years ago, but hand needle felting, dates back only to 1980s, when artists David and Eleanor Stanwood started creating needle felted objects using the dry technique, where you use barbed needles instead of water and soap.